Sleep Apnea

 FACTORS COMPLICATING TREATMENT

-TMJ DISORDERS - can make it difficult to advance the mandible rapidly or extensively, but they usually resolve by middle age when OSA begins, so they rarely prevent gradual mandibular advancement, and they certainly do not prevent soft palate elevation or tongue holding.
+TMJ DISORDERS - can make it difficult to advance the mandible rapidly or extensively, but they usually resolve by middle age when OSA begins, so they rarely prevent gradual mandibular advancement, and they do not even interefere with soft palate elevation or tongue holding.

 COSTS - Many different types of mandibular advancement appliances are available from many dentists.
 We employ a fully adjustable (titratable) high push Herbst appliance.
 The fee for that appliance for stage one treatment is $2600.
 Stages two and three costs depend on circumstances, and they can be waived if you are participating in one of the two ongoing clinical studies to evaluate the effectiveness of the treatment using after before and after home sleep testing.